brianquach123/take_home_assignment/README.md

 among values.
 It's better than having an sequential ID field that can be susceptible to replay attacks.
 If we're planning to use a database, I would choose to implement some ID generation mechanism to create an ID for client and transaction IDs if this field's planned to be used as a primary key in the database.

--Implement a struct called `TransactionDetail` to replace the `(f64, TransactionType)` tuple in the `ClientTransactionArchive` struct for readability.
+- Implement a struct called `TransactionDetail` to replace the `(f64, TransactionType)` tuple in the `ClientTransactionArchive` struct for readability.
 -DRY the non-disputed transactions in the `ClientTransactionArchive`.
 That is, instead of having this:

 ```
 #[derive(Debug, Default)]
 pub struct ClientTransactionArchive {